 Find out more about Walden University in Explore Laureate.

 Walden University offers bachelor’s, master’s and doctoral degrees.
-Areas of study include counseling, education, health sciences, human services, business administration, management, nursing, psychology, public administration, public health and information technology.
+Areas of study include counseling, education, health sciences, human services, social work, business administration, management, nursing, psychology, public administration, public health and information technology.

-Walden University is accredited by the Higher Learning Commission and is a member of the North Central Association.
-Walden University’s MSN and BSN programs are accredited by the Commission on Collegiate Nursing Education, a national accrediting agency recognized by the U.S. Department of Education.
-Walden’s M.S. in Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
-Walden’s B.S. in Business Administration, Master of Business Administration (MBA), Executive MBA, Doctor of Business Administration (DBA), and Ph.D. in Management programs are accredited by the Accreditation Council for Business Schools and Programs.
+Walden University is accredited by the Higher Learning Commission.
+Walden University’s DNP, MSN and BSN programs are accredited by the Commission on Collegiate Nursing Education, a national accrediting agency recognized by the U.S. Department of Education.
+Walden’s PhD in Counselor Education and Supervision; MS in Clinical Mental Health Counseling; and MS in Marriage, Couple and Family Counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs.
+Walden’s BS in Business Administration, Master of Business Administration (MBA), Doctor of Business Administration (DBA), and PhD in Management programs are accredited by the Accreditation Council for Business Schools and Programs.
+Walden’s BS in Information Technology program is accredited by ABET.

 Walden’s mission of fostering positive social change is based on a commitment to improving human and social conditions by creating and applying ideas, strategies and actions to promote the worth, dignity and development of society.
 Walden students, alumni and faculty help bring the university’s mission to life through participation in and leadership of research, conferences and special projects.